 This laboratory-intensive course provides students with techniques in DNA manipulation not covered in Cellular Biology (i.e., emphasis on bacterial and viral genetics).
 Experimental theme-based approach places students in the role of a technician/research assistant.
 Students make reagents, follow SOPs, perform experiments, keep a notebook, and analyze data in the forms of tables and graphs.
 Intended for students intending on transferring into bachelor's programs in biology, chemistry or biochemistry, or those interested in pursuing careers in biotechnology or pharmacy.
-Two lecture and four laboratory hours per week.
 Prerequisites: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 112 Intermediate Algebra or higher; waiver by placement testing results; or departmental approval.
-Co/Prerequisite: CHEM 152 General Chemistry II or departmental approval.
+Co/ Prerequisite: CHEM 152 General Chemistry II or departmental approval.